-Learn how to make a cheap simple headboard with this tutorial.
+Learn how to make a cheap and easy DIY headboard with this tutorial.

 We wanted a simple way to decorate our bedroom while keeping a minimalist vibe.
-Our room was very colorful so as a result I wanted something light and bright.
+Our room use to be very colorful.
+As a result, I wanted something light and bright.
 This headboard was the answer.
+A cheap and easy DIY is the way to go.
 The transformation is amazing!

 Watch it here: